lynring24/swap_tracer/README.md

 		"LOG_ROOT": path for log directory, MUST BE ABSOLUTE PATH },
-        "ABSTRACT": option to abstract data using spatial locality (default true), "THRESHOLD": user-defined threshold for vma (default -1 if not used), "PATTERN": { // pattern used to parse or extract data "LOG": pattern for log ,
+        "ABSTRACT": option to abstract data using spatial locality (default true), "THRESHOLD": user-defined threshold for vma (default -1 if not used) }
-       		"DATE": pattern for date ,
-       		"BLOCK": pattern for block,
-        	"MICROSEC": pattern for microsec
-	},
-	"SIZE" : {
-        	"BLOCK": a block of log lines,
-        	"PAGE": size of vm page (default 4096)
-	}
-}
 ```